-The “your online service is overloaded and will cancel your account if you don’t forward this message” form of leg pull began its life on the Internet in December 1999 with a jape that targeted users of the free Hotmail e-mail service, and over the years it mutated to eventually settle on Facebook users:
+The "your online service is overloaded and will cancel your account if you don't forward this message" is an old form of leg pull began its online life way back December 1999 as a jape that targeted users of the free Hotmail e-mail service, and over the years it has mutated to settle on Facebook users:

 Hi this is a message from the creator of facebook and it tells